 Epididymal cysts: When is surgery needed to remove growths in the scrotum?

-Written by: Mr Mark Cynk
+Written in association with: Mr Mark Cynk

 Published: